tektechnologies/Instructor-Prep/301/week_2/class-09/README.md

 if we req something it is promising to bring something back which is what async await is doing for us.

+## remind them to be kind to themselves this week we have taken in a lot of info